Safeguarding and Prevent Contacts

 Universities, including Alternative Providers, became subject to the Prevent duty on 18th September 2015 and required to assess how they meet their statutory responsibilities.
 As a Higher Education Alternative Provider, St Mellitus College has located its Prevent Duty under its ongoing Safeguarding responsibilities in a risk-aware approach to have due regard to our Prevent responsibilities.

 Current students of the college can locate the college’s Safeguarding and Prevent Policy within our Moodle site.
-If you have any questions or concerns, please contact the designated Safeguarding and Prevent Officers listed below.
+If you have any questions or concerns, please contact the designated Safeguarding and Prevent Officers listed above.

 * St Mellitus College has adopted and adheres to the Statement of Safeguarding Principles of the Church of England (accessed 17/01/18)